 Making a live video event a success is tough even with state of the art equipment and know-how.
 There are just too many variables we do not have control over: network connection, transcoder restarts, poor audio and so on.
 So let us try to make proper live video streaming happen :)

-You can either use an HLS alone approach or a combination of MPEG-DASH and Apple HLS.
-MPEG-DASH is a new format for delivering media content to modern devices and HLS is required to reach iOS and Mac OS devices.
-Both MPEG-DASH and HLS can stream live to HTML5 video with Radiant Media Player where they are supported and our HLS to Flash module with live support will cover the rest of the devices.
+You can either use an HLS-everywhere approach or a combination of DASH and HLS.
+DASH is a new format for delivering media content to modern devices and HLS is required to reach iOS and macOS devices.

 If you are streaming live video content through Wowza Streaming Engine refer to our Wowza guide.

-To do Live DVR you will need an appropriate streaming server to hold the DVR content.
+To do DVR streaming you will need an appropriate streaming server to hold the DVR content.
 Wowza nDVR is just an example of a streaming server module that works well with Radiant Media Player.

 Test and once done re-test:

 A successful live video event is made of careful planning and testing.
 If you have a doubt on something within your live streaming chain - don't leave it be - double check it and fix it if needs be.
 Having a back-up plan is also recommended for business-critical use-cases.